 We recognize the sacredness, brilliance, and inherent worth in every Black body.
 Healing justice calls us to be changed in our consciousness and transform the internalized practices of ableism, heteropatriarchy, classism, and all other forms of oppression that place value and order on our bodies.
 We see Black self-determination as bringing our communities into our whole, varied, and vibrant expressions.
-Black self-determination is in direct contrast to oppressive efforts to dehumanize Black people.
+Black selfdetermination is in direct contrast to oppressive efforts to dehumanize Black people.

-10 REASON WHY HEALING JUSTICE BY PRENTIS HEMPHILL
+10 REASON WHY HEALING BY PRENTIS HEMPHILL

-1. Trauma, violence, and oppression live on and through our bodies-limiting our experience, our connection, and our choices.
+1. Trauma, violence, and oppression live on a limiting our experience, our connection, and

-2. Freedom for Black people must include healing that addresses the individual and collective, as well as current and generational pain.
+2. Freedom for Black people must include h individual and collective, as well as current a

-3. Our healing brings us into new kinds of relationships with one another.
+3. Our healing brings us into new kinds of re another.